Worldwide OEM Industry Intelligence and Strategy

 Hewlett Packard Enterprise

 At this juncture, we should have the necessary information on opportunities to pursue for best ROI and business growth.
-Now we have to target sales enablement and a GTM strategy that allows for awareness of activities and offerings, but also includes a focus on lead generation and areas to exploit the competitive advantage your company offers in this space.
-An effective GTM strategy consists of combining both internal and external sales organizations (channel, distributor, etc.) to effectively deliver your company’s value proposition to your customers and outperform competitive offerings.
+Now we have to target sales enablement and a GTM strategy that allows for awareness of activities and offerings, and also includes a focus on lead generation and areas to exploit the competitive advantage your company offers in this space.
+An effective GTM strategy consists of combining both internal and external sales organizations (B2B, B2C) to effectively deliver your company’s value proposition to your customers and outperform competitive offerings.
 Equipping your sales force with the necessary training, tools and knowledge to best outfit them with the ability to out maneuver the competition and offer a better solution set around your portfolio offering than the competition is necessary.
 This not only includes a marketing plan, but also product introduction and related strategies to fully exploit the window of opportunity around consumer needs and market acceptance (5a thru 5d) Marketing, Communications and Evangelism.

 Additionally, creating campaigns around different marketing program mechanisms is a required investment for successful business growth.
 Depending on the industry, product, services, and geography, different marketing platforms can be used.
-This would include but certainly not be limited to, social network and SoMe marketing, paid media, e-mail and direct, account based, co-branding / channel partner relationship marketing, etc. And, as part of the marketing effort, a clear and comprehensive evangelism program needs to be put in place to not only heighten brand and product awareness and the company value proposition, but to also offer customer testimonials, showcasing user experiences, and validating business-solving applications for your customer base.
+This would include but certainly not be limited to, social network and some marketing, paid media, e-mail and direct marketing, account based marketing, and co-branding / channel partner relationship marketing, etc. And, as part of the marketing effort, a clear and comprehensive evangelism program needs to be put in place to not only heighten brand and product awareness and the company value proposition, but to also offer customer testimonials, showcase user experiences, and validate business-solving applications for your customer base.
 These efforts can be drawn from opportunities that are cited from within the intelligence analyses on how and where to best focus investments and resources to achieve an optimal marketing and evangelism model that maximizes growth opportunities.

 Substantiate via User Community